konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 the same issue :scream:.
 Of course, such findings are rare.
 They would demonstrate a catastrophic flaw in the protocol.
 Sometimes, this is caused by incorrectly set permissions, e.g., see [Decent721][] (my first :dollar:).
-Also, the model checker was lazy and produced us an example, where the funds were drained in a single step, while a large part of it was burnt.
+Also, the model checker was lazy and gaves us an example, where the funds were drained in a single step, while a large part of it was burnt.
 In real life, an attacker would typically drain funds via multiple transactions.